No hate crime charge for Indiana man accused of killing Muslim

 “While the disturbing allegations underlying the charge in this case remain to be proven at trial, we are obviously unable to charge this alleged act as a hate crime,” Marion County Prosecutor Terry Curry said Friday.

-“The death of Mr. Ayoubi has been charged as a murder, which we will vigorously prosecutor to seek justice for Mr. Ayoubi, for his family and loved ones, and for all members of the Hoosier Muslim community,” the prosecutor said.
+“The death of Mr. Ayoubi has been charged as a murder, which we will vigorously prosecute to seek justice for Mr. Ayoubi, for his family and loved ones, and for all members of the Hoosier Muslim community,” Curry said.

 “We have said on many occasions, too many occasions in fact, that hate and crimes motivated by hate are real,” Curry said.
 “Some in the legislature wish to push the dialogue into the hypothetical, but those of us who listen to our neighbors understand that this is an unfortunate reality in our state.”